lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-java-run-compute-intensive-task.md

 5. After making sure the namespace name is available, choose the country or region in which your namespace should be hosted, and then click the **Create Namespace** button.

-    The namespace you created will then appear in the Management Portal and takes a moment to activate.
+    The namespace you created will then appear in the Azure classic portal and takes a moment to activate.
 Wait until the status is **Active** before continuing with the next step.

 ## Obtain the Default Management Credentials for the namespace